Paint, Patterns and Places: Ossip Klarwein & Alvin Mavignier

 This is why I find that being in the flow of concentrated and productive writing is a lot like meditation.

 As a musical poet and as a songwriter, I very much favour writing short pieces, like lyrics, poems, or short stories.
 They allow me to zoom in on very concise experiences or emotions.
-Anaïs Nin, the French-born novelist, passionate eroticist, and short story writer, who gained international fame with her journals stated:
+Anaïs Nin, the French-born novelist, passionate eroticist, and short story writer, who gained international fame with her journals stated: “We write to taste life twice, in the moment and in retrospect”.

 Poetry as an Elevating Medium